 Nettie Bowie M.A, H.Dip, BA.

-My primary qualification is in Social Care which I studied with Carlow I.T before continuing my studies with a H.Dip in Social Personal & Health Education (SPHE) with Waterford I.T.
-I then achieved a Masters Degree in Cognitive Behavioural Therapy (CBT) with Irish College of Humanities and Applied Sciences.
-I have supplemented my primary qualifications with post graduate certifications in Child & Adolescent Counselling & Psychotherapy, CBT with children and Adolescents and Therapeutic Play Skills training.
+My academic foundation is anchored in Social Care, with initial studies at Carlow I.T., followed by a H.Dip in Social Personal & Health Education (SPHE) from Waterford I.T.
+This solid base paved the way for my pursuit of a Masters Degree in Cognitive Behavioural Therapy (CBT) at the Irish College of Humanities and Applied Sciences (ICHAS).
+Demonstrating my commitment to professional growth, I have supplemented my qualifications with post-graduate certifications in Child & Adolescent Counselling & Psychotherapy, CBT with Children and Adolescents, and Therapeutic Play Skills training.
+I am also a Level 2 Mindfulness Teacher having qualified in 2019 through The Mindfulness Network in collaboration with Bangor University.
+I also qualified as a Child & Adolescent mindfulness teacher.

-“If you change the way you look at things, the things you look at change.”–Wayne Dyer
+• “If you change the way you look at things, the things you look at change.”–Wayne Dyer

 Cognitive Behavioral Therapy (CBT)